APPOINTMENT, VISITOR & EVENT RESTRICTIONS

-- Talking on the phone, even just for a few minutes, can make everyone feel connected
+- Talk on the phone, if even just for a few minutes can make everyone feel connected

 - Use chat to share memes and the latest news

-- Schedule a Google hangout for the whole family
+- Schedule Google Hangouts for the whole family

 Event & meeting restrictions

-- Legacy Health will limit the number of events held on our properties, effective immediately, and until further notice.
+- Legacy Health will limit the number of events held on our properties until further notice.